mikoskinen/Blazor.EventAggregator/readme.md

 ### Note:

 Blazor.EventAggregator is completely based on the work done in Caliburn.Micro.
 The source code was copied from it and then altered to work with Blazor.

+Also note that the library has only been tested with the server-side version of Blazor.
+There's no known issues with the WebAssembly-version of Blazor.

 ## Getting Started